 Sitting on Glanville Road with views stretching across the city, Oxford Spires Academy serves one of the most diverse and vibrant communities in Oxfordshire.
 This is not the hushed, stone-walled Oxford of tourist brochures; it is a dynamic, modern school where over thirty languages are spoken in the corridors.

 The academy’s defining characteristic is the exceptional value it adds to its students' education.
 With a Progress 8 score of +0.53, students here achieve, on average, half a grade higher in every GCSE subject than pupils with similar starting points across England.
-This places the school in the top tier for pupil progress, a testament to the culture of aspiration established by the Principal, Mrs Louise Cowley.
+This places the school in the top tier for pupil progress, a sign of the culture of aspiration established by the Principal, Mrs Louise Cowley.

 The campus blends the functional 1960s architecture of the former Oxford School with impressive modern additions, including a purpose-built business centre and science block.
 The atmosphere at drop-off is energetic but orderly.
 Staff presence at the gates is high, setting a tone of clear expectations before the day begins.